 How will my baby ever chew lumps?
 He doesn’t even have teeth!

-I am worried that my baby will choke on lumps.
+I'm really worried that my baby will choke on lumps.

 Of course, it's important to pay attention whenever your baby is eating, just in case he or she should choke – but it's also important to remember that choking is quite unlikely, and it's very important for your baby to learn to deal with lumpy foods.
 Learning to use the muscles of the mouth and tongue to chew is an essential first step in learning to talk, so it's well worth encouraging!